bgercken/tutorial-edge-go-rest-api-part-2/docs/RunWithLocalDB.md

     firewall-cmd --reload
     ```

-4. We need to revert the `sslmode=required` change (shown around minute 7:15 of the video on `Defining our K8s Deployment`.
-Change: `sslmode to disable`.
+4. Next, we need to revert the `sslmode=required` change made to the `internal/database/databases.go` connectionString.
+    (This was shown around minute 7:15 of the video on `Defining our K8s Deployment`.)

+    Change: `sslmode=require` backto `sslmode=disable`.

-5. Rebuild your container and tag it for your docker repository. `docker build -t myname/comments-api:latest .`
+5. Rebuild your container and tag it for your docker repository.
+Example: `docker build -t myname/comments-api:latest .`

-6. Push the container to your repository: `docker push myname/comments-api:latest`.
+6. Finally, ush the container to your repository.
+Example: `docker push myname/comments-api:latest`.

-## DB Setup and Startup Steps:
+## Database Setup and Startup Steps:

+1. Create an environment file (as shown in the course substituting values of your choice and your IP address).

+    Example:

+    ```
+    cat > ENV.sh << EOF
+    export DB_USERNAME=postgres
+    export DB_PASSWORD=postgres
+    export DB_HOST=192.168.0.100
+    export DB_TABLE=postgres
+    export DB_PORT=5432
+    EOF
+    ```

-1. Create a script for starting the database.
+2. Create a script for starting the database.

     We are assuming this is a fresh start - so a docker volume will be created to store the database the first time that the script is executed.

     The database will be created the first time you deploy the pods.

+    Example:

     ```
     cat > run-db.sh << EOF